 Heavy Vehicle Driver's Licence (Class 1)

-Since December 15, 2025, to obtain a Class 1 heavy vehicle driver’s licence, you must successfully complete one of the following training programs:
+Since December 15, 2025, to obtain a Class 1 heavy vehicle driver’s licence, you must complete one of the following training programs:

 - the new Class 1 Road Safety Education Program given by service providers recognized by the SAAQ